 They taught new concepts of math, science, astronomy and technology.
 They made accurate maps of the world and taught the Chinese how China fit with the rest of the world.
 They made and repaired clocks and gave these to the Emperor.
-They wrote books and articles explaining Christianity in a way that Confucian scholars could understand it, even wearing a white robe like the Confucian scholars.
+They wrote books and articles explaining Christianity in a way that Confucian scholars could understand it.
 He built churches using Chinese architecture.
 They held religious services in Chinese, and they allowed converts to continue to keep their shrines to their ancestors.
 Ricci also moved the base of the Jesuits further north to Nanjing, China's southern capital city.

 By 1605, Ricci claimed there were more than 1000 Chinese who had become Christians inside of China.
-It grew to 5000 in 10 years. \(\simegarcap{1}{2}\) One of them was a famous scientist, Xu Guangqi, who later was appointed grand secretary to the emperor.
-The Cathedral of St. Ignatius or
+It grew to 5000 in 10 years. �One of them was a famous scientist, Xu Guangqi, who later was appointed grand secretary to the emperor.

-Xujiahui Church in Shanghai, which stands in the center of the city today, was built with Xu Guangqi's help.
+The Cathedral of St. Ignatius or Xujiahui Church in Shanghai, which stands in the center of the city today, was built with Xu Guangqi's help.